X-lab2017/oss101/Assignments/Assignment-typo-for-cloud-computing.md

 ## Good and Bad Questions

-Finally, I'm going to illuetrate how to ask questions in a smart way by example; pairs of questions about the same problem, one asked in a stupid way and one in a smart way.
+Finally, I'm going to illustrate how to ask questions in a smart way by example; pairs of questions about the same problem, one asked in a stupid way and one in a smart way.

 **Stupid:** Where can I find out stuff about the Foonly Flurbamatic?